Three Week Shipibo Ayahuasca Retreats

 Accompanying the treatment and enhancing the healing process is a diet.
 Some participants may need to follow an even stricter diet than the others due to their particular issues, like no eggs or fish, for example.
 The diet is a necessary element of the treatment but it is not a difficult sacrifice, thanks to the wonderful cooks we have at the center.
 The basic restrictions of the diet are no salt, no sugar, no oil, and no spices.
 A typical breakfast is oatmeal, hard boiled eggs, and rice with steamed vegetables.
 A typical lunch is a root vegetable soup with rice or quinoa and a light salad, and dinner is usually similar to lunch.

-The plant remedies are typically ingested before meals, but also include a variety of plant baths and may include special purgatives to help clean out the system.
+The plant remedies are typically ingested before meals, but also include a variety of plant baths and include special purgatives to help clean out several systems in the body.
 The plant baths are very helpful when dealing with afflictions that have roots in the spirit, like traumas or lack of self-love, or if a participant is not having visions in the ayahuasca ceremonies.
-Vapor baths may also be used so that participants can absorb the plant medicines in all manner possible.
+Vapor baths are used so that participants can absorb the plant medicines in all manner possible.
 The purgatives may be difficult treatments, for they induce vomiting and diarrhea, but the effects are very positive afterward.

 The first week of the retreat is often spent getting to know the curandero and the assistant healers, as well as getting accustomed to the ayahuasca ceremonies and plant treatments.
 This first week is often when strong emotions begin to come out and the participants begin to discover the root causes of their afflictions.
 Faith is built during this time and the following week and a half is spent delving deeper into these causes, understanding these roots and working to pull them up to the surface to be dealt with properly in the ayahuasca ceremonies.
 The curandero and the assistant healers work hard to help each participant find solutions to their issues and realize their total and complete healing of any and all afflictions.

-In addition to receiving treatment, ayahuasca retreat participants also have the opportunity to learn a great deal about the healing traditions of the Amazon Rainforest.
-Several workshops will be held during the retreat to teach various aspects of the tradition, the use of mapacho, agua florida, plant baths, vapor baths, opening a ceremony, and singing the sacred healing songs, called icaros.
-When participants leave our ayahuasca retreat, they not only return home with health and happiness, but also with the knowledge of how it was achieved, which can be invaluable when embarking on a new path in life, the true path meant for each person.
+In addition to receiving treatment, retreat participants also have the opportunity to learn a great deal about the healing traditions of the Amazon Rainforest.
+Several workshops will be held during the retreat to teach various aspects of the tradition, like the use of mapacho and agua florida and singing the sacred healing songs, called icaros.
+When participants leave our ayahuasca retreats, they not only return home with health and happiness, but also with the knowledge of how it was achieved, which can be invaluable when embarking on a new path in life, the true path meant for each person.

 Cost of the Chamisal Three Week Retreat: US$ 2,550